ZhanaraZein/BookingApiProject/README.md

 ### Step 1: Run the analysis using the script [BookingAPI-(Prague-Properties)_300123](BookingAPI-(Prague-Properties)_300123.py)

-* Clone the repository and save the script on your computer.
+* Clone the repository.
-* Open Command Prompt and install the following library by writing "pip install -U kaleido".
+* Specify the path to the folder where the script is saved by writing "cd folder_adress".
 Press Enter.
-* Specify the path to the folder where the script is saved by writing "cd folder_adress".
+* Open Command Prompt and install the following library by writing "pip install -r requirements.txt".
 Press Enter.
 * When the folder is specified, write "python "BookingAPI-(Prague-Properties)_300123.py" outputdir".
 Press Enter.

 Database files and visualizations will be saved automatically in the folder "data".